Post-Renovation Dust: Learn the Best Way to Remove Fine Dust Safely | PureMaids

 Amateurs begin at ground level.
 Wrong.
 Dust from construction settles from top to bottom.

-Start at ceiling and go down:
+Start at the ceiling and go down:

-- Ceiling fans, fixtures, and molding - damp microfiber cloths
+1. Ceiling fans, fixtures, and molding — damp microfiber cloths

-- Walls - top to bottom with damp sponges
+2. Walls — top to bottom with damp sponges

-- Windows, frames, and sills - wipe clean
+3. Windows, frames, and sills — wipe clean

-- Furniture and other horizontal surfaces - clean
+4. Furniture and other horizontal surfaces — clean

-- Floors - last, vacuum and mop
+5. Floors — last, vacuum and mop

 For Hard Floors:

-- Vacuum first, then mop twice with a damp mop.
+1. Vacuum first, then mop twice with a damp mop.

 For Carpets:

-- HVAC and Air Quality
+HVAC and Air Quality

 Your ventilation system is not immune.
 Construction dust enters your ducts regardless of how careful your contractors were.

 Change all air filters before restarting your HVAC system.
 Use at least MERV 11-rated filters, not cheap fiberglass.
+Inspect the new filter weekly for the first month — if it loads up fast, dust is still circulating.

 If your renovation was extensive, consider professional duct cleaning.
 Dust in your ducts will contaminate your air for months.